kixe/CronjobDatabaseBackup/README.md

 ## Settings
 + **Backup Cycle Time**
-Select a cycle time cronjob will be executed. (default: never)
+Select a cycle time cronjob will be executed.
+If you don't want automated backups choose 'never'.
+No need to uninstall the module for this. (default: every 4 weeks)
 + **Backup Name**
 Choose a name for the backup files.
 No older file will be overwritten.
 If left blank default setting is the name of the database (set in config) with a number suffix (counter) to make it unique.
 + **Storage Path**